2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Vaccines have had a major impact in preventing or eliminating deadly infectious diseases.
 Recently, COVID-19 vaccines prevented over 19 million deaths globally in 2021 alone.
 This immense power of vaccines has not yet been realized for the prevention of breast cancer.
 Infectious disease vaccines prepare the immune system to eliminate foreign invaders, viruses or bacteria.
 Cancer is not a foreign invader but nevertheless can be perceived by the immune system as foreign because cancer cells express molecules that are different from those expressed by normal cells.
 Some of those molecules, known as tumor antigens, are expressed very early in tumor development.
 Ideally, vaccines for cancer prevention will prepare the immune system to see tumor antigens on a developing tumor and destroy it.

 Dr. Finn has been testing one such vaccine based on the tumor antigen MUC1 that is expressed on early, precancerous cells.
 This vaccine has already been shown to be safe and effective at inducing long-term immunity in patients at high risk for lung or colon cancer, and to prevent development of new pre-cancerous cells in the colon.
 It is thought that MUC1 vaccine can prevent development of breast cancer in patients diagnosed with ductal carcinoma in situ (DCIS, a pre-cancerous lesion).
-Dr. Finn and her team will run a trial to test the safety and efficacy of a MUC1 vaccine compared to control in women diagnosed with pre-cancerous lesions prior to surgery.
+Dr. Finn and her team are conducting a clinical trial to test the safety and efficacy of a MUC1 vaccine with hormone therapy compared to hormone therapy alone in women diagnosed with DCIS.
+If the MUC1 vaccine proves effective at preventing invasive breast cancer, it could replace surgery and chemotherapy as breast cancer prevention approaches.

 What’s next